Cyber watchdog has 'no confidence' in US emergency cell network security -senator | Technology

 Wyden's staff was told by an unidentified CISA expert last year that "they had no confidence in the security of FirstNet, in large part because they have not seen the results of any cybersecurity audits conducted against this government-only network," the letter said.
 It argued that it was time for the authority to share its internal audits with CISA, NSA and Congress.

+America's cybersecurity watchdog has no confidence that the cellular network used by first responders and the military is secure against digital intrusions, U.S. Senator Ron Wyden said in a letter released on Wednesday.
+The letter from the Oregon Democrat, a member of the intelligence committee, raised concerns about the FirstNet mobile network to the National Security Agency (NSA) and Cybersecurity and Infrastructure Security Agency (CISA).

+FirstNet, set up in the wake of the Sept.
+11, 2001 attacks, is used by public safety officials such as emergency workers, firefighters and law enforcement.
+Wyden's staff was told by an unidentified CISA expert last year that "they had no confidence in the security of FirstNet, in large part because they have not seen the results of any cybersecurity audits conducted against this government-only network," the letter said.

-FirstNet said in a statement that it "prioritized cybersecurity in the planning for the public safety broadband network, and it continues to be a top priority for us today."
-The organization, which was built by AT&T Inc, went on to say that its defense strategy "goes well beyond standard commercial network security measures."
+It argued that it was time for the authority to share its internal audits with CISA, NSA and Congress.
+The FirstNet Authority responded in a statement that it "prioritized cybersecurity in the planning for the public safety broadband network, and it continues to be a top priority for us today."
+The organization, whose network was built by AT&T Inc , added that its defense strategy "goes well beyond standard commercial network security measures."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)